RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 |   D   |                   40                    |             2             |         4          |      0       |

 A grade of "F" is assigned if not all of the requirements for a "D" are met.

+Note: Practice sets are graded using points, and a "Successful" Class Prep counts as one point.

 **Plus/minus grades:** A "plus" is given on a letter grade if you satisfy all the requirements for that grade, *plus* one of the following: